octavehq/octave-n8n/README.md

 1.1.1 - Uses IHttpRequestOptions instead of deprecated IRequestOptions 1.1.2 - Uses httpRequestWithAuthentication instead of httpRequest to be more secure and maintainable 1.2.0 - Removed List API Keys endpoint
+1.2.1 - Rebuild to remove deprecated API files from build